-Chapter 3 focuses on reconciliation requirements once a case is SSC and preparing a case for closure.
+Chapter 3 focuses on reconciliation requirements once a case is Supply/Service Complete (SSC) and preparing a case for closure.
 This chapter discusses closure types, closure inhibitors and verifications required to prepare a case for closure.

 Section